Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: INTRODUCTION

-This paper aims to provide a comprehensive review of the development of brain-inspired computing research using ML and DL models, and to provide potential solutions to related challenges and problems.
-We will then organize the rest according to the structure shown in the Figure 1: We will first delve into the basic concepts and development history of brain-inspired computing models in section\ref{section2} to promote a deeper understanding of this technique.
-Then, in section\ref{section3}, this paper reviews the research achievements, progress and some key technologies of researchers using ML and DL to study brain physiological data through a series of specific case studies to illustrate the actual effects.
-In section\ref{section4}.
-This paper will delve into the challenges and limitations of ML and DL models in brain-inspired computing tasks, such as the requirement for data accuracy and the need for computational resources.Future research directions such as peak neural networks (SNN) are discussed in section\ref{section5}.This article summarizes the entire discussion in section\ref{section6}.
+This paper will organize the rest following the structure shown in Figure \ref{fig:1}: we will first delve into the basic concepts and development history related to brain-inspired computing, brain-computer interfaces, brain signals and so on.
+In section \ref{section2} we will promote a deeper understanding of this research area.
+Then, in section \ref{section3}, this paper reviews the research results, progress and some key technologies of researchers using deep learning models and algorithms to study brain signal data through a series of specific case studies to illustrate the practical effects.
+In section \ref{section4}, we will deeply explore the challenges and limitations of DL models in brain-inspired computing for human-computer interaction tasks, such as data accuracy requirements and computational resource requirements, as well as the limitations and security risks of BCI systems.
+Future research directions such as SNN and cross-lingual BCI systems are discussed in section \ref{section5}.
+This paper concludes the entire discussion in section \ref{section6}.